tormi/WunderWay/how/how-buy-computer.md

 title: How To Buy A Computer
 ---

-Everyone in the company gets an equipment budget each year.
+Everyone in the company gets an equipment budget every two years.
 You can spend this as you like, saving it up to get cooler, more expensive devices less frequently, or replacing cheaper devices on a regular basis.
 It can be used for home office equipment, laptops, mobile phones, tablets or any other equipment which

 If in doubt about whether something you want to buy fits within your budget, ask any colleague for a peer review.